Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

-\subsection{Validation Sampling Designs}
+\subsection{Validation sampling designs}

-Traditionally, targeted validation sampling approaches focus on a single model $j$, and the goal is to identify which $n$ patients, if validated, would minimize the variance of $\hat{\beta}_{1j}$ corresponding to the covariate $X_{ji}$ in that model (e.g., \cite{shepherd2022, lotspeich2025overcomingdatachallengesenriched, Han2020, mcisaac2014response,tao2020optimal, amorim2021two, lotspeich2023optimal, zhou2002semiparametric}).
-While effective for improving the estimation of $\hat{\beta}_{1j}$, as designed, these strategies do not consider the estimation of the coefficients from the other models of interest.
+Traditionally, targeted sampling focuses on one model $j$, and the goal is to identify which $n$ patients, if validated, would minimize the variance of $\hat{\beta}_{1j}$ corresponding to the exposure of interest $X_{ji}$.\cite{lotspeich2025overcomingdatachallengesenriched, shepherd2022, Han2020, amorim2021two, lotspeich2023optimal, mcisaac2014response, tao2020optimal, zhou2002semiparametric} Designs have also been proposed to improve estimation across multiple coefficients ($\hat{\beta}_{1j}, \bbetahat_{2j}$) in a given model $j$ by minimizing the trace (A-optimality) or determinant (D-optimality) of their variance-covariance matrix.\cite{Erdal2025, sauer2021} However, these strategies do not consider the estimation of the coefficients from the other $J-1$ models.

-Many cited works suggest that optimal designs for multiple coefficients are possible with appropriate optimality criteria, like D-optimality (e.g., minimizing the determinant of the variance-covariance matrix).
-However, most of these designs are already complex for a single coefficient; extending them to consider multiple simultaneously would be challenging.
-Therefore, we propose a novel strategy for partial validation in a multi-objective study based on the ETS design (already a common strategy for single-objective studies) and PCA.
+Most of these designs are already complex for a single coefficient from one chosen model; extending them to consider multiple coefficients simultaneously, potentially each with its own outcome, would be challenging.
+Further, theoretically optimal designs to estimate $\hat{\beta}_{1j}$ are functions of true $\beta_{1j}$.
+Multi-wave strategies to approximate theoretically optimal designs are becoming commonplace,\cite{lotspeich2025overcomingdatachallengesenriched, shepherd2022, lotspeich2023optimal, mcisaac2015adaptive} but they can be more logistically challenging.
+Therefore, we instead propose a novel strategy for partial validation in a multi-objective study based on the ETS design (already a common design for single-objective studies) and using PCA to create a single measure summarizing variability across all models' error-prone exposures.